sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/index.md

 * how to handle [pagination](./basic.md#pagination),
 * [authentication](./basic.md#authentication).

-dlt will take care of the rest: unnesting the data, inferring the schema, etc., and writing to the destination.
+data_load_tool will take care of the rest: unnesting the data, inferring the schema, etc., and writing to the destination.

 import DocCardList from '@theme/DocCardList';